 Read the full review: Amazon Echo Dot (3rd generation)

 For the money, this dinky JBL speaker is an absolute steal – it can now be had for around thirty bucks.
 It's waterproof, highly portable (about the size of a bar of soap) and comes in some eye-popping colours.

 Best of all, it sounds surprisingly good given its tiny proportions, providing an open, three-dimensional listen the belies its bargain price tag.
 OK, it doesn't pack much of a punch in the bass department, but its wonderfully cohesive output more than makes up for any lack of thump.

 The one downside to the JBL GO 2?
 Battery life.
 Topping out at a mere five hours, it won't last you a full day, which is something many look for in the best Bluetooth speaker, especially those headed to the beach.

-    Still, if sound and style are your priorities, this pound-for-pound audio champion could be the best Bluetooth speaker for you.
+Still, if sound and style are your priorities, this pound-for-pound contender could be the best Bluetooth speaker for you.